pvasek/kudu-wiki/Azure-Site-Extensions.md

 ------------------
 The site owners can overwrite the existing site extensions with their own implementations or introduce a totally new set of site extensions altogether.
 For demonstration, we created this [simple extension](https://github.com/projectkudu/SimpleWebSiteExtension) sample.
 The step involves ...

-* Upload extension bits to site root's `SiteExtensions` folder.
+* Upload extension bits to root `SiteExtensions` folder.
+Below examples illustrate overriding Kudu extension as well as introducing new Foo extension.

     /site
     /LogFiles